Vocations for young people

 As Way2 Community members, you will gain parish experience in the varied contexts of local churches in and around Falmouth, with opportunities to experience and lead different styles of rural and semi-urban ministry and youth work.
 You will also be invited to spend one day a week on a placement outside the local area, working with St Petroc’s Society for the homeless and experiencing Christian leadership and ministry at Truro Cathedral, chaplaincy at Falmouth University and at the Royal Cornwall Hospital in Truro.
 We ensure you have space and time for the prayer, study and reflection which are an essential part of the formational journey.

-You will be supported and guided by our large clergy team, headed by Fr.
-Simon Bone (who is also Assistant Diocesan Director of Ordinands), and have regular discussions with the DDO, the Revd Canon Jane Vaughan-Wilson.
+You will be supported and guided by our large clergy team, and have regular discussions with the DDO, the Revd Canon Jane Vaughan-Wilson.
 A community warden oversees the day to day running of the house and offers pastoral support, and each intern is guided by a spiritual director.

 All your board & lodging, transport & study costs are paid for by the diocese and a small living allowance is also provided.